 To capture this variance, we fit individual parameters for each zip code.
 That is,

 Then a trip with observed dropoff-destination distance difference in zipcode will have the likelihood

 The second part of the likelihood is temporal.
 Certain locations are more likely than others depending on the time of day and day of week.
 Commuting patterns imply that people will go to office buildings in the financial district of San Francisco in the morning and leave in the evening; night club trips are unlikely Monday morning, but restaurant trips are likely from 5-8 pm.

-To model these tendencies, we use as the random variable representing time of trip. is the probability of the final destination being given that the time at dropoff is .
+To model these tendencies, we use as the random variable representing time of trip. is the likelihood of the observed time being given that destination is .
 We specify as a categorical distribution with event probabilities calculated as a normalized count of trips taken to location at time .
 (The time increment we use is one hour.)

 Inferring the Posterior